Learning Randomized Reductions: Empirical Evaluation

-{\it Configuration} Experiments were conducted on a MacBook Pro with 32GB memory and Apple M1 Pro 10-core CPU.
+{\it Configuration.} Experiments were conducted on a MacBook Pro with 32GB memory and Apple M1 Pro 10-core CPU.
 For trigonometric, hyperbolic, and exponential functions, we configured term generation up to degree 3; for others, degree 2.
 We used uniform sampling in [-10, 10] with error bound $\delta = 0.001$.
-Each experiment was repeated 5 times for statistical significance.
+Each experiment was repeated 5 times for statistical significance with timeout of 1800 sec.
+For the LLMs we used GPT-OSS-120B~\citep{gpt-oss-models} locally, and Claude-Sonnet-4~\citep{claude-sonnet-4}, Claude-Opus-4.1~\citep{anthropic2024claude}) remotely.